manuelhuber/ReactiveProgramming/index.md

 parseFloat(String) | ``` parseFloat("33.33333333") // 33.33333333 ```
 parseInt(String) | ``` parseInt(“456.235665”) // 456 ```

-You can use those functions with all JavaScript objekts.
+You can use those functions with all JavaScript objects.
 [Here](https://www.w3schools.com/jsref/jsref_obj_global.asp) is a list of all global functions.

 **event handling**